intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

 header fields are significant enough that there are ongoing efforts to improve the syntax {{?I-D.ietf-httpbis-header-structure}}.

-This suggests that it is *use* that ensures that a given protocol capability remains available.
+Only using a protocol capability is able to ensure availability of that capability.
 Protocols that fail to use a mechanism, or a protocol that only rarely uses a mechanism, suffer an inability to rely on that mechanism.

 ## Reliance on Protocol Freedom

 The best way to guarantee that a protocol mechanism is used is to make it critical to an endpoint participating in that protocol.
-This means that implementations need to rely on the existence of a mechanism and that also depend on the mechanism being used.
+This means that implementations rely on both the existence of a mechanism and it being used.

 For example, the message format in SMTP relies on header fields for most of its functions, including the most basic functions.
-This, together with the fact that new header fields are added so easily, means that no implementation can operate on the Internet for any reasonable period without encountering a header field that it does not understand.
+A deployment of SMTP cannot avoid including an implementation of header field handling.
+In addition to this, the regularity with which new header fields are defined and used ensures that deployments frequently encounter header fields that it does not understand.
 An SMTP implementation therefore needs to be able to both process header fields that it understands and ignore those that it does not.

-In this way, implementation of this extensibility mechanism is not merely mandated by the specification, it becomes critical to the functioning of the endpoint.
+In this way, implementing the extensibility mechanism is not merely mandated by the specification, it is critical to the functioning of a protocol deployment.
 Should an implementation fail to correctly implement the mechanism, that failure would become immediately apparent.

 ## Unused Extension Points Become Unusable